johanns/libepaper/tests/README.md

 ## License

-This test suite is part of the libepaper2 project and follows the same license.
+This test suite is part of the libepaper project and follows the same license.